Contrasting Destination XL Group (DXLG) & Its Competitors

-Destination XL Group (OTCMKTS: DXLG) is one of 15 public companies in the “Family clothing stores” industry, but how does it compare to its competitors?
-We will compare Destination XL Group to related businesses based on the strength of its analyst recommendations, valuation, dividends, earnings, risk, profitability and institutional ownership.
+Destination XL Group (OTCMKTS: DXLG) is one of 15 publicly-traded companies in the “Family clothing stores” industry, but how does it contrast to its rivals?
+We will compare Destination XL Group to related businesses based on the strength of its earnings, profitability, valuation, risk, analyst recommendations, institutional ownership and dividends.

-This table compares Destination XL Group and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings and recommmendations for Destination XL Group and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current ratings for Destination XL Group and its rivals, as reported by MarketBeat.com.

 |Sell Ratings